El and His Chosen People: Father of the Canaanite Gods

 The number seven was sacred to the Canaanites, who offered seven sacrifices and believed in seven years of prosperity and seven years of hardship.

-Beliefs About the Afterlife
+Canaanite Beliefs About the Afterlife and the Soul

 The Canaanites believed in an afterlife, but their concept was simple.
 They believed the body decayed in the grave, but the soul turned into a "shadow" resembling the body.
 This world of shadows was populated by the souls of the dead.
 Detailed knowledge of the afterlife or the underworld is lacking, but it seems that the soul's understanding of death was confined to the dead, settling at the bottom of the sea and moving through darkness and the depths of the abyss.